b8234/Azure-AI-Projects/Azure Language /Text Classification Python/classify-text/README.md

 ```

 ## Example Output
-The script will output the classification for each document in the directory, including the category and confidence score.
+Example output is in the Output folder.

 ## Learning Outcomes
 - Gained experience in using Azure AI services for advanced text classification tasks.